Dorms vs Off Campus Apartments near U of A

 Meeting new people

 There’s nothing like baking cookies with your roommate and then going door to door delivering them in the dorms.
-Dorm life basically offers you built in friends at U of A. You open your door to a hallway of people just like you, and on a campus with over 40,000 wildcats, dorm life is the perfect way to make friends and find your tribe.
+Dorm life basically offers you built in friends at University of Arizona.
+You open your door to a hallway of people just like you, and on a campus with over 40,000 wildcats, dorm life is the perfect way to make friends and find your tribe.

 Proximity to campus amenities